BennyOptions/icon-project.github.io/docs/icon_network.md

 | Transaction fee | on  |
 | SCORE audit     | on  |

-Before you submit your SCORE to the ICON mainnet, you should test thoroughly on T-Bears and testnet.
+Before you submit your SCORE to the ICON mainnet, you should thoroughly test it on T-Bears and the testnet.
 Note that SCORE audit is not enabled in testnet.
 Please make sure you understand the ICON audit policy and follow the guidelines.
 - [SCORE Audit](score_audit.md)
 - [Audit Checklist](audit_checklist.md)
 - [Deploy Guideline](score_deploy_guide.md)

-If you have any questions about the audit process, please send email to `audit@icon.foundation`.
+If you have any questions about the audit process, please send an email to `audit@icon.foundation`.

 ## How to change network in ICONex Chrome extension
 - Open the Chrome DevTools by pressing F12, then go to the **Application** tab.
 In the **Storage** section, expand **Local Storage**.